hugang/auto-test/doc/commands.md

     - locator(target): An element locator.
     - wait time(value): The amount of time to wait (in milliseconds).

-## webdriver answer on visible prompt
+## webdriver answer on visible prompt [〇]

 Affects a currently showing alert prompt.
 This command instructs Selenium to provide the specified answer to it.
 If the alert has not appeared yet then use "answer on next prompt" instead.

 - arguments
-    - answer: The answer to give in response to the prompt pop-up.
+    - answer(target): The answer to give in response to the prompt pop-up.

 ## webdriver choose cancel on visible confirmation